LiamJCates/Programming-Notes/Programming Methods/Advanced/Syntax.md

-Syntax
+## Syntax
 A programming language's surface form is known as its syntax.

+### Tokens
+The smallest individual unit of a program written in any language is called a token.
-The syntax of textual programming languages is usually defined using a combination of

-regular expressions (for lexical structure)
+The syntax of textual programming languages is usually defined using a combination of regular expressions (for lexical structure)
   EBNF Backus–Naur form (for grammatical structure)

 These rules inductively specify syntactic categories (nonterminals) and terminal symbols.